-Thirty-one participants commented that they would find it useful to have learning materials selected according to their knowledge level because (a) it can eliminate possible frustration which students may experience when given questions not at the right level for them, and (b) learning efficiency could be increased if information presented to them were at the appropriate knowledge level.
-Extra information on their weak areas could be provided to them to focus on improvement, and options to expand could be provided if difficulties were experienced in certain topics.
+31 participants commented that they would find it useful to have learning materials selected according to their knowledge level because (a) it can eliminate possible frustration which students may experience when given questions not at the right level for them, and (b) learning efficiency could be increased if information presented to them were at the appropriate knowledge level.
+Extra information on their weak areas could be provided to them to focus on improvement, as well as options to expand could be provided if difficulties were experienced in certain topics.
 The application could push the students to the standards required, if the syllabus was known.

-Six participants noted the disadvantages of recommending learning materials based on their knowledge level because of a) they were being skeptical about the application being able to find appropriate materials of the right knowledge level or of interest for them, and b) if allowed to view a wider spectrum of materials, they may have the chance to pick up some extra knowledge.
+6 participants noted the disadvantages of recommending learning materials based on their knowledge level because of (a) they were being skeptical about the application being able to find appropriate materials of the right knowledge level or of interest for them, and (b) if allowed to view a wider spectrum of materials, they may have the chance to pick up some extra knowledge.

 Our proposed application has been described as a convenient information access application.
-Participants noted that it had the potential (1) of providing them with different types of learning materials (e.g., summaries, abstracts, or extended information), which would save them time and effort to search themselves: (2) of targeting it to users so that they did not have to filter through lots of irrelevant information.
+Participants noted that it had the potential (1) of providing them with different types of learning materials (for example summaries, abstracts or extended information) which would save them time and effort to search themselves; (2) of targeting it to users so that they did not have to filter through lots of irrelevant information.
 Note that this also applies to the learning styles recommendation section.

-Views on Learning Material Recommendation Based on Concentration Level
+Views on Learning Material Recommendation Based on Concentration Level a noisy environment which would be easier than having to read notes.

-A range of responses were received when participants were asked about whether they would find it useful to have learning materials selected according to their concentration level.
-For example, one student noted that it would be good if they were given podcasts to learn with using earphones in a noisy environment which would be easier than having to read notes.
 Or similarly, they would find something easier to concentrate on when they were aware of their lower levels of concentration.
-However, another student noted that this would not be helpful because although they were working in a non-ideal and distractive environment, they would still have to do questions at the same level of complexity.
+However, another student noted that this would not be helpful because although they were working in a non-ideal and distractive environment, they would still have to do the same complexity level of questions.
 The application should not then suggest easier problems to accommodate the fact that they may not be as good at answering them.